libertyequalitydata/Data-Model-GraphQL/README.md

 ## How to Use This Project

 A current version of the data model and API is available for download and use.

+There are several use cases that are being trialed, that are built on this project.
+For more information and support, please get in touch at developers@prifina.com

 ### Dependencies